Epic-Breakfast-Productions/OpenQuarterMaster/software/core/oqm-core-base-station/README.md

 This service is the default user interface for the Open QuarterMaster system.

-It is intended to be a near 1:1 match for functionality to the API, and provide aninterface through which to manage your inventory.
+It is intended to be a near 1:1 match for functionality to the API, and provide an interface through which to manage your inventory.

 ## Quarkus stuff